 Helping Homeless, Abandoned, and Feral Animals and the Volunteers and Organizations that Support Them

-Making A Difference Now is a Lexington, KY-based 501(c)(3) nonprofit organization whose mission is to help homeless, abandoned and feral animals, and the volunteers and organizations that serve them; to support other organizations with similar goals; and to advocate for animals everywhere.
+Making A Difference Now (MADN) is a Lexington KY-based 501(c)(3) nonprofit whose mission is to help animals and the people and organizations that serve them; to support other organizations with similar goals; and to advocate for animals everywhere.

 Why is it important to help homeless, abandoned, and feral animals?

 This cat was rescued near a college campus with a new litter of 5 kittens.

 Best Friends Animal Society (https://bestfriends.org/ ) reports that when they began in 1984, about 17 million animals died each year in U.S. shelters simply because they did not have a home.
 Best Friends says that number is down to about 2 million now, which is obviously great progress, but it still means that almost 5500 healthy, wonderful dogs and cats die in our shelters every day just because they do not have a home.
 We can and must change this!